Pro696969/notessssss/Contributing.md

 # Contributing to this Repo

-We appreciate your enthusiasm to contribute to this repository and here's how you can:
+> We appreciate your enthusiasm to contribute to this repository and here's how you can:
 1. Fork this Repo
-2. Clone this Repo
+2. Clone your fork
 ```
 git clone <link to the fork>
 ```